The scourge of Ice is tearing apart families, relationships and communities.

 STOPPING ICE AT THE SOURCE

 The Liberal and Nationals Government is tackling the supply of Ice through increased international cooperation, enhanced intelligence sharing, better controls of precursor chemicals and greater law enforcement efforts to prevent Ice reaching our shores.

 The Australian Federal Police has seized more than 14 tonnes of methamphetamine in domestic operations since 2013.

 We are improving our ability to stop drugs at their source, by:

 - Establishing Taskforce Blaze – the first task force of its kind between agencies in Australia and China, to investigate criminal syndicates exporting Ice to Australia.
-Australian and Chinese authorities have intercepted more than 13 tonnes of illegal drugs destined for our streets– including more than 6 tonnes of Ice.
+Australian and Chinese authorities have intercepted nearly 20 tonnes of illegal drugs destined for our streets.

-- Deploying Australian Crime Commission officers to the UAE, USA, Canada and Hong Kong to work with their agencies to help stop Ice at its source.
+- Deploying Australian Criminal Intelligence Commission officers to the UAE, USA, Canada and Hong Kong to work with their agencies to help stop Ice at its source.

 - Improving intelligence sharing, including piloting of a new National Criminal Intelligence System across agencies and jurisdictions in Australia.

-- Establishing National Anti-Gangs Squad strike teams across Australia, which has resulted in the seizure of more than 170 kgs of methamphetamine.
+- Establishing National Anti-Gangs Squad strike teams across Australia, which has resulted in the arrest of more than 1,100 offenders and seizure of more than 2,500kg of drugs and precursors.

 - Investing $3.6 million from the proceeds of crime to the Australian Criminal Intelligence Commission for the first ever National Wastewater Drug Monitoring Report to collect data on drug use and identify Ice hot spots.

 - Establishing the ‘Dob in a Dealer’ campaign to encourage the public to report information on drug manufacture and distribution in their community.

 - Deporting drug dealers - since the Government amended the Migration Act to enable cancellation of visas for non-citizens who are convicted of a crime with a sentence of 12 months or more, we have cancelled the visas of 682 drug dealers.

 DRUG TREATMENT AND PREVENTION

 To tackle the scourge of Ice and other drugs, the Government has committed more than $685 million over four years to reduce the impact of drug and alcohol misuse.